briansimiyuj/doctor-appointment-app/README.md

       d.
 Implement active state styling for selected speciality
       e.
 Add navigation functionality to filter doctors by speciality
       f.
 Make the menu responsive for both mobile and desktop views

+    3. Create Doctors List component and mount it on Doctors page